stereobooster/diamondback-ruby/README.md

 - Errors should be clear and helpful, [like in elm](http://elm-lang.org/blog/compiler-errors-for-humans).

 ## TODO
-- fix tests and add them back to make file
+- fix tests
-- fix installation of syck on linux, maybe [ruby/sick](https://github.com/ruby/syck), because `libsyck0-dev` is deprecated.
-Or replace with other YAML implementation [camlyaml](https://github.com/Kakadu/camlyaml), [oyaml](https://github.com/mk270/oyaml).
+- write installation instruction for syck on linux.
 - fix ruby parser to support ruby 2.3, it works with 1.8 now
+- setup appveyor
 - fix warnings and reverse `-warn-error` flag
 - install to local dir instead of global
+- setup distribution of gems from continuous integration, like Flow does
 - update dypgen, use [opam package](http://opam.ocaml.org/packages/dypgen/) instead of embedded version
-- setup appveyor
-- setup distribution of gems from continuous integration, like Flow does
+- update to use OUnit2
+- create opam package file
 - can we reuse [ruby/spec](ruby/spec) to generate type signatures?
 - can we get type signatures from [ActiveRecord schema file](http://api.rubyonrails.org/classes/ActiveRecord/Schema.html), or [virtus](https://github.com/solnic/virtus), or [dry-types](http://dry-rb.org/gems/dry-types/)?
 - can we reuse type signatures to improve speed by providing this info to JIT compiler?
+- Replace Syck with other YAML implementation [camlyaml](https://github.com/Kakadu/camlyaml), [oyaml](https://github.com/mk270/oyaml).

 ## 1 Introduction